Miguel Cabrera has 500 home runs. But here's the situation he has never homered in

 Much like Cabrera’s 500 homers over the past 14 seasons: Magic, indeed.

-Contact Ryan Ford at rford@freepress.com.
-Follow him on Twitter @theford.
-Read more on the Detroit Tigers and sign up for our Tigers newsletter.

-This article originally appeared on Detroit Free Press: Miguel Cabrera 500 homers: One situation he has never HR'd in
+This article originally appeared on Detroit Free Press: Miguel Cabrera 500 homers: One situation he has never homered in